SAP/luigi/blog/2022-05-20-release-notes.md

 #### Update to Fundamental Styles v0.23.0

 With the new release, we updated Luigi Core to version 0.23.0 of Fundamental Styles.
-You can read about all changes on the [Fundamental Library Styles page](https://blogs.sap.com/2022/04/14/fundamental-library-styles-update/).
+You can read about all changes in the [release notes](https://github.com/SAP/fundamental-styles/releases/tag/v0.23.0).
+This update brought breaking changes and was described in the [Fundamental Library blog post](https://blogs.sap.com/2022/04/14/fundamental-library-styles-update/).
 You can also review the Luigi changes [here](https://github.com/SAP/luigi/pull/2698).

 #### Disable keyboard accessibility on all elements outside drawers and modals